-Top cowling lock lever(s) (turn type)
+Cowling lock lever(s) (turn type)

-To remove the engine top cowling, turn the lock lever(s) and lift off the cowling.
+To remove the engine top cowling, turn the cowling lock lever(s) and lift off the cowling.
 When installing the cowling, check to be sure it fits properly in the rubber seal.
-Then lock the cowling again by returning the lever(s) to the lock position.
+Then lock the cowling again by returning the cowling lock lever(s) to the lock position.